stranth/Atmos-Sulfur/README.md

   This Fork will facilitate multiple PRs that focus on single focus additions within this document.

-## What would this PR would change?
+## What would this PR change?
 A summary.

 - **Make acids harder to make via Chemistry**
 - **Add some related gases to assist with making acids harder to make via Chemistry**